Capital One Financial (COF) Q3 2017 Results - Earnings Call Transcript

 Slide 10 summarizes third quarter results for our Consumer Banking business.
 Ending loans grew about 5% compared to the prior year.
 Auto loans were up about $7 billion, or 15% year-over-year.
 Growth in auto loans was partially offset by planned mortgage run-off.
 Ending deposits were up about 3% versus the prior year with a modest 6 basis point increase in deposit rate paid.
 Compared to the third quarter of 2016, auto originations were up 4% to $7 billion with balanced growth in prime, near prime, and subprime.
 As we discussed last quarter, competitive intensity in the auto finance marketplace remains a bit muted which continues to contribute to our growth.

 While we still see attractive opportunities for future growth, there are also reasons for caution in the auto industry, including expected declines in auction prices and an increasingly indebted consumer.
 Our underwriting assumes a decline in used car prices, and we've dialed back on some less resilient programs even as overall originations have grown.
-As the cycle plays out, we continue to expect that charge-off rate will increase gradually and loan growth will moderate.
+As the cycle plays out, we continue to expect the charge-off rate will increase gradually and loan growth will moderate.

 Consumer Banking revenue for quarter increased about 10% from the third quarter of last year, driven by growth in auto loans as well as deposit pricing and volumes.
 Non-interest expense for the quarter increased 2% compared to the prior-year quarter, driven by growth in auto loans.
 Third quarter provision for credit losses was up from the prior year, primarily as the result of charge-offs and additions to the allowance for loan losses for the auto portfolio.

 Moving to slide 11.
 I'll discuss our Commercial Banking business.
 Third quarter ending loan balances increased 2% year over year.
 Average loans increased 3% year-over-year.
 Higher average loans as well as higher non-interest income in our capital markets and agency businesses drove revenue growth of 4% compared to the third quarter of 2016.
-Non-interest expense was up 13%, primarily as a result of growth, technology investments and other business initiatives.
+Non-interest expense was up 13%, primarily as the result of growth, technology investments and other business initiatives.

 Provision for credit losses was $63 million, up $2 million from the third quarter of last year.
 Scott already discussed the third quarter charge-offs and allowance impacts from the taxi medallion portfolio.
 There were additional allowance releases related to the oil and gas and healthcare loan portfolios.
 The charge-off rate for the quarter was 96 basis points.
 The commercial bank criticized performing loan rate for the quarter was 4.3%, up 40 basis points from the second quarter.
 The criticized non-performing loan rate was up 1.2% (sic) [was 1.2%] (14:16), up 20 basis points from the second quarter.
 Credit pressures continued to be focused in the taxi medallion and oil field services portfolios.
 We provided summaries of loans, exposures, reserves and other metrics for these portfolios on slides 16 and 17.

 Capital one continued to post year-over-year growth in loans, deposits, revenues and pre-provision earnings.
 We continued to tightly manage costs and improve efficiency, even as we invest to grow and drive our digital transformation.
-And we continue to carefully manage risk across all our Consumer and Commercial Banking businesses.
-We're planning to resubmit our CCAR capital plan by December 28, and we remain fully committed to addressing the Federal Reserve's concerns capital planning process in a timely manner.
+And we continued to carefully manage risk across all our Consumer and Commercial Banking businesses.
+We're planning to resubmit our CCAR capital plan by December 28, and we remain fully committed to addressing the Federal Reserve's concerns with our capital planning process in a timely manner.

-We're affirming our 2017 guidance for domestic card charge-off rates, total company efficiency ratio and EPS growth.
+We're affirming our 2017 guidance for domestic card charge-off rate, total company efficiency ratio and EPS growth.
 As I mentioned a few minutes ago, we expect full-year 2017 domestic card charge-off rate to be at the high end of our range, with and without Cabela's.
 With nine months of actual results already booked, we expect 2017 total company efficiency ratio to come in at the low end of the 51s, net of adjustments.
 Over the longer term, we continue to believe we will be able to achieve gradual efficiency improvement, driven by growth and digital productivity gains.
 And while the margin for error remains tight, we continue to expect 7% to 11% growth in EPS in 2017, net of adjusting items.
 Going forward, we expected to deliver solid EPS growth in 2018, net of adjustments, and assuming no substantial change in the broader credit or economic cycles.

 Pulling up, the pace of the digital and technology transformation of the world is accelerating.
 The seismic changes in the marketplace are creating huge fault lines that will forever change banking, and create defining challenges and opportunities.
 We are well on our way to transforming our company to capitalize on these opportunities.
 We are rebuilding our infrastructure with a modern technology architecture, and changing the way we work.
 We're delivering great value to our customers with simple innovative products, caring service, and a compelling digital experience.
 We are driving resilient high-value growth, and we are improving efficiency.
 We continue to be in a strong position to deliver attractive growth in returns, as well as significant capital distribution, subject to regulatory approval.